 Tendulkar did not stop.
 Kaif turned out to be the perfect foil; he hung around, blunting the Pakistani fast bowlers, while Tendulkar kept on scoring runs.
 He hit Waqar through mid-wicket — the right wrist simply rolling over to guide the ball — and four more were added to the total as Kaif ran hard to ensure the fourth run.

-And then, within his score on 32, Tendulkar tried to loft Akram over mid-off, Razzaq leapt to catch him, but spilled the chance.
+And then, within his score on 32, Tendulkar tried to loft Wasim over mid-off, Razzaq leapt to catch him, but spilled the chance.
 It was not a difficult one at all.
-Akram uttered a few words to Razzaq.
+Wasim uttered a few words to Razzaq.
 The microphones did not relay the exact words, but the tone was obvious.
 Tendulkar then flicked Waqar to bring up his fifty, and four overthrows during his second run got him a six.
 The fifty had come off 37 balls.
 He punched the air, and celebrated his fifty with an exhilaration one typically associates with his hundreds.
-He was really happy.
+He looked really happy.

 But he had to go on.
 There was a lot of work still to be done.
 Waqar was punched off the back-foot through extra-cover for four; Kaif got going too, cover-driving Waqar for another elegant four.
 Tendulkar flicked Waqar for four to bring up the hundred for India.